5 Computing your future

 So why should everyone learn about computing?
 Is it so that everyone can become software engineers?
 Again, this is patently ludicrous.

 Computing is also an intellectually stimulating and challenging subject to study in its own right.
 If you don’t believe me, I’m not going to make the case here.
 If you are a humanities student, have a look at Silvio Peroni’s free computational thinking and programming textbook at comp-think.github.io.
-(Peroni 2021) If you like doing Massive Open Online Courses (MOOCs), you might also enjoy CS50, with David Malan shown in figure 5.3.
+(Peroni 2021) If you like doing Massive Open Online Courses (MOOCs), you might also enjoy and benefit from:

 Unfortunately, many people lack the digital skills required to take advantage of all the opportunities provided by software and computing.
 Robert Sedgwick at Princeton University has, like many others, argued that Computer Science should be a required topic of study for all undergraduate students in University.
 (Sedgwick 2019) We’re not there yet because computing is a subject that has historically been siloed in Computer Science Departments, but this is changing as we’ll see in this chapter.
 It’s not that everyone should jump ship to Computer Science, but that: